shashank-1999/universal-migrator-app/README.md

 Follow the path that matches your setup so you can run the build that includes the new source query box.

 ### 1. First-time setup (no local copy yet)
+Choose one of the download paths below, then follow the rest of this guide.

+#### Option A: Clone with Git (recommended)
 Clone the repository from the canonical remote.
 Replace `<repo-url>` with the HTTPS/SSH address that hosts this project (for example, a GitHub or GitLab URL).

 ```bash